Original recipe by Cookingwiththehamster (video)

 INGREDIENTS

-250 gr of soba
+250 g of soba

-daikon peeled and grated
+peeled and grated daikon

 peeled and grated ginger